hydro-informatics/hydro-informatics.github.io/pages/python-basics/xml.md

     ["list_element1", {"dict_key": ["tuple_element", "text", 1.0, null]}]

 The [*Python* docs](https://docs.python.org/3/library/json.html) provide more options and descriptions on using the `json` library.
-However, here we will (once again) make use of the *pandas* library, which offers some powerful features for handling json data.
+However, here we will (once again) make use of the *pandas* library, which offers some powerful features for handling *json* data.

 ### Read (decode) and write (encode) *JSON* files with *pandas* {#read-json}

 *pandas* (recall [data and file handling](hypy_pynum.html#pandas)) enables reading *JSON* files into its convenient table format with an embedded usage of the `json` library.
-The following code block uses the [`pandas.read_json(FILE)`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_json.html) method to read the above shown `RIVER` sample file.
+The following code block uses the [`pandas.read_json(FILE)`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_json.html) method to read the above shown [*river_struct.json*](https://raw.githubusercontent.com/hydro-informatics/material-py-codes/master/data/river_struct.json) sample file.

 ```python